ashish-makwana87/nextjs-airbnb-clone-project/README.md

 ## NextJs Airbnb Clone Project

-- Built from scratch (No use of any external property/rental APIs)
+- Built from scratch (No use of any external rental APIs)

 - Created with Clerk Auth, Prisma, Supabase, MongoDB, React, Zod, TypeScript, Tailwind CSS, and Shadcn.